fauzisho/qiscus-sdk-ios/docs/advance-section.md

     func chatVC(viewController:QiscusChatVC, willPostComment comment:QComment, room:QRoom?, data:Any?)->QComment? {
         // call your method while SDK is posting any comment }

-    func chatVC(viewController:QiscusChatVC, cellForComment comment:QComment)->QChatCell? {
-        // to change SDK cell with your own cell
-    }

-    func chatVC(viewController:QiscusChatVC, heightForComment comment:QComment)->QChatCellHeight? {
-        // change the height of cell, if you use your own cell
-        // PS: Don't change the height of default cell, this will broke the view }
 }
 ```